 Take Advantage of the Historically High Estate and Gift Tax Exemptions

-With many current estate tax provisions due to expire in 2025, now is the time to proactively take advantage of historically high exemption amounts.
-No matter who wins the White House and Congress in 2024, rising federal deficits, unprecedented spending, and lower tax revenues could potentially mean higher taxes in the future.
+With all the challenges 2020 has thrown at us, it’s easy to forget that this is an election year.
+We’re now less than 100 days out from election day with a real chance of both the White House and Senate changing hands.
+No matter who wins in November, rising federal deficits, unprecedented spending, and lower tax revenues could potentially mean higher taxes in the future.
 In such a scenario, the estate tax exemption could be an easy target for Congress since it mainly affects the very wealthy.
 For clients with large estates, a Spousal Lifetime Asset Trust (SLAT) can be an effective estate-planning tool.
-Current law allows individuals to give away up to $12.92 million ($25.84 million for married couples) without paying estate or gift taxes.
+Current law allows individuals to give away up to $11.58 million ($23.16 million for married couples) without paying estate or gift taxes.
 This is a good way to transfer assets to the next generation, but it does mean giving up the use of the assets during your lifetime.
 Establishing a SLAT allows you to lock in the current estate exemption amount and grow assets outside of your taxable estate while still retaining the ability to access the assets.
 Below is a brief explanation of how a SLAT works.

 The trust is structured as a grantor trust for income tax purposes, which means that the grantor pays the income tax on the trust, reducing the tax drag on the growth in trust assets.
 Additionally, the trust is normally set up as a generation-skipping trust which means that the assets can be held in trust for future generations with no estate tax incurred from generation to generation.